 Several Molecular Probes products and product applications are covered by U.S. and foreign patents and patents pending.
-Our products are not available for resale or other commercial uses without a specific agreement from Molecular Probes, Inc. We welcome inquiries about licensing the use of our dyes, trademarks or technologies.
-Please submit inquiries by e-mail to busdev@probes.com.
 All names containing the designation ® are registered with the U.S. Patent and Trademark Office.

-Copyright 2004, Molecular Probes, Inc. All rights reserved.
+Copyright 2005, Molecular Probes, Inc. All rights reserved.
 This information is subject to change without notice.